While most people think they have similar functions, doulas, and midwives actually have vastly different training, duties, and certifications.

 Think of a doula as an expecting mother’s BFF.
 The word doula is actually Greek for woman’s servant.
 Your bond develops long before the due date, as you both plan how you’d like the birthing process to go, and learn the answers to the many questions you likely have.

 They can also provide emotional support and act as an advocate on your behalf.
 No matter what type of birth you have, a doula will be there to help you feel safe and empowered.
 A doula will support you in your decision to use medications or have a “natural” or unmedicated birth.

-However, it’s important to note that a doula is not a substitute for a doctor or midwife since they do not have the same in-depth medical training.
+However, it’s important to note that a doula is not a substitute for a midwife or doctor since doulas do not have any medical training.

 Doulas can also play an important role in your home life, especially if there are older siblings in the home.